liteljaime/junior-infra-task/notes.md

  what are we really trying to achieve with the monitoring?
 Cluster resource usage, Node availability and health, Application availability and performance?'

  do we use already a tool like grafana o kibana to look at metrics in other services?

+ what the average age of feeld containers?

+ how many containers are we running in a regular day? is that consider a lot for a prometheus server?